 IT@Cornell community participates in "hackathon"

-Related services: IT Meetings and Events
+Related services: IT Meetings and Events (Archive)

 On April 5, 2016, fifteen members from the IT@Cornell community participated in a day-long "hackathon" to build automated solutions for various Amazon Web Service (AWS) tasks.
 By focusing on AWS, participants help to facilitate campus’ transition to the cloud while encouraging modern DevOps practices.